NBISweden/workshop-reproducible-research/docs/index.md

 The graph below shows the different steps of the analysis that are included in this project.

 * The input files are:
-    * RNA-seq raw data (fastq files) for the 3 strains
+    * RNA-seq raw data (fastq files) for the three strains
-    * *S. aureus* genome fasta file
+    * *S. aureus* genome sequence (fasta file)
-    * *S. aureus* gene model gff file
+    * *S. aureus* genome annotation (gff file)

 ![](rulegraph_mrsa_intro.svg)

-* `get_genome_fasta` - Downloads the genome file
+* `get_genome_fasta` - Downloads the genome file.
-* `index_genome` - Indexes the genome, required for the alignment step, using the software Bowtie2
+* `index_genome` - Indexes the genome, required for the alignment step, using the software Bowtie2.
-* `get_SRA_by_accession` - Downloads the RNA-seq raw data for the 3 strains from the Sequence Read Archive (SRA)
+* `get_SRA_by_accession` - Downloads the RNA-seq raw data for the three strains from the Sequence Read Archive (SRA).
 * `fastqc` - Runs quality control on each of the RNA-seq fastq files, using the software FastQC.
-* `multiqc` - Summarizes the QC
+* `multiqc` - Summarizes the QC.
-* `align_to_genome` - Aligns the RNA-seq data from the 3 strains to the indexed genome, using the software Bowtie2
+* `align_to_genome` - Aligns the RNA-seq data from the three strains to the indexed genome, using the software Bowtie2.
-* `sort_bam` - sorts the alignment files by genome coordinate, using the software Samtools
+* `sort_bam` - Sorts the alignment files by genome coordinate, using the software Samtools.
-* `get_genome_gff3` - Downloads the gene model file
+* `get_genome_gff3` - Downloads the genome annotation file.
-* `generate_count_table` - Calculates gene expression by counting aligned reads per gene, using the software HTSeq-count
+* `generate_count_table` - Calculates gene expression by counting aligned reads per gene, using the software HTSeq-count.
-* `generate_rulegraph` - Makes the analysis overview figure shown above
+* `generate_rulegraph` - Generates the workflow overview figure shown above.
-* `make_supplementary` - Using R Markdown, produces the Supplementary Materials section using data from the QC, gene counting and the graph figure
+* `make_supplementary` - Produces the Supplementary Materials section using data from the QC, gene counting and the graph figure.

 # Setup
 ## For Mac / Linux users